MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/dir.md

 ---
 title: dir
-description: Reference topic for dir, which displays a list of a directory's files and subdirectories. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference topic for the dir command, which displays a list of a directory's files and subdirectories. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article